See my guide on how to use an Instant Pot.

 Soaked beans: 15 minutes.

-• Then turn the steam release valve to the venting position to make sure all of the pressure has been released.
+• Then move the steam release valve to the venting position to make sure all of the pressure has been released.
 Once the pin has dropped down, carefully open the Instant Pot lid.
 Stir and season the beans to taste with salt.
+There will be some extra cooking liquid, which you can either drain off or serve with the beans.

-• Cooled beans can be stored in an airtight container in the refrigerator for up to 4 days or in the freezer for up to 3 months.
+• Once, cool, beans can be stored in an airtight container in the refrigerator for up to 4 days or in the freezer for up to 3 months.

 Notes